 Letter of Interest and Curriculum Vitae

-A letter of interest (3-5 pages) is required by the Rhetoric and Writing Program, along with your latest Curriculum Vitae.
+A letter of interest (250-500 words) is required by the Department of English along with your latest Curriculum Vitae.

 Please address the following questions in the letter of interest: